latent-to/developer-docs/docs/subnets/managing-mechanisms-btcli.md

 ## Set a custom 90/10 emission split

-Let's alloate only 10% of our subnet's emissions to the second subnet.
+Let's allocate only 10% of our subnet's emissions to the second subnet.

 ```bash